-- The waiver is not subject to a phase-in or a phase-out schedule. - The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
-This schedule constitutes an intra-year limitation on the number of participants who are served in the waiver. - e.
-Allocation of Waiver Capacity.
+C The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
+This schedule constitutes an intra-year limitation on the number of participants who are served in the waiver.